defcello/PatchCorral/README.md

 # PatchCorral
 This is a program I've written to bring my Roland Fantom-XR into a more manageable environment (and other synthesizers, in time).
 It uses an interface similar to what you would find in a media player program to allow users to easily work down the patches to find that perfect sound from their library.
 It also enables the user to do WireShark-style filters on the patch list for more advanced queries.

+While I would love to convert this to a VST, at the moment this is a utility program.
+Since the Roland Fantom-XR has two MIDI inputs, I usually route this to the USB (detectable) and route my DAW activity through the standard MIDI port using a separate MIDI output device.
+This works well enough so I don't have a huge urge to get into VST-land, especially since VST2 libraries are no longer available and Reaper doesn't yet support VST3 (grrrr......).

 ![PatchCorral Screenshot](./screenshot.png "Screenshot")

 Right now, the filtering and queueing of patches is all working.
 The next features to implement include: